Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

+This document is intended to help a developer get up and running with ShellCast.
+It describes some important information about the

 ## Code Structure
 - main.py - This file is the root of the Python Flask application.
 - app.yaml - This file contains all of the configuration needed to deploy the app to Google Cloud.